Iron Monkey (band)

-Iron Monkey is an English sludge metal band that formed in Nottingham in 1994.
+Iron Monkey are an English sludge metal band that formed in Nottingham in 1994.
 The original members were Justin Greaves (drums, ex-Bradworthy), Johnny Morrow (vocals), Jim Rushby (guitar, ex-Ironside, Wartorn), Steve Watson (guitar, ex-Cerebral Fix) and Doug Dalziel (bass, ex-Ironside).
 The group's sound was influenced in particular by bands such as Grief, Black Sabbath and Eyehategod.

 History

 In 1996, Iron Monkey wrote a six-song album that was released on the small imprint Union Mill.
 It was reissued in 1997 when the group signed to Nottingham label Earache Records.
 Before the deal was made however guitarist Watson was fired and replaced by Dean Berry.
 The band's second release Our Problem received high acclaim.
 In July 1999, the band released a split CD/10" with Japanese doom metal band Church of Misery that was put out by Man's Ruin Records.
 The same year the band played the Dynamo Festival in the Netherlands and shortly after Jim Rushby left the band and was replaced by ex-Acrimony guitarist Stu O'Hara.
 Due to a variety of personal and industry problems the band split in September 1999.